Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 ## Requirements
 -	Easy to navigate on different devices
--	Display categories and questions in an easy to understand manner
+-	Display categories and questions in an easy-to-understand manner
 -	Track user entry and respond accordingly
 -	Follow a clear layout
 -	Keep score